IBM AIX Operating System - Some useful Commands gathered from IBM and other websites!!!

 How do I run a command in a workload partition?

-To run the /usr/bin/ps command as user root in a workload partition named howdy, type:
+To run the /usr/bin/ps command as user root in a workload partition named howdy,

 clogin howdy -l root /usr/bin/ps